mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 range divided by 100.

 For the power systems detailed in this section, the mass and cost values assume a Medium rating.
-Extra- Small versions cost and mass x0.04 these values,
-Small x0.2, Large x5 and Extra-Large x25.
-Most power
-sources scale across this range of sizes.
+Extra-Small versions cost and mass x0.04 these values, Small x0.2, Large x5 and Extra-Large x25.
+Most power sources scale across this range of sizes.
 Most nuclear power generators are excepted from this and size limitations are noted in their descriptions.

 ANTIMATTER BATTERY

 A matter/antimatter reactor built into a small cylindrical package, 15 centimeters thick and 30 centimeters long.
 The battery operates automatically with no need for